 Home > Resources > What is PRV Offset (Droop) and Why Does it Occur?

-Offset is described by valve manufacturers as a % change in set point pressure as flow changes.
+Pressure regulator droop/offset is described by valve manufacturers as a % change in set point pressure as flow changes.

 Why Does PRV Offset Occur?